teannakilia17/Projects/README.md

 - **Statistical & Optimization Tools:** Statsmodels, SciPy,

 ---
 This repository serves as a portfolio of my expertise in business analytics, data science, and pricing strategies.
-Stay tuned for updates! 🚀